 Network as much as you can.
 It’s not enough to get good grades.
 NYU offers several different tools and resources that are at your disposal.
 Having a genuine sense of curiosity, putting in the effort to meet new people, it really goes miles in terms of your potential career prospects and personally helped me with landing an internship.

 What was your favorite place on campus?

-The place I used to frequen the most is probably Bobst Library.
-The 8th floor is where I got a majority of my studying done.
+The place I used to frequent the most is probably the Bobst Library.
+The 8th floor is where I got the majority of my studying done.
 It provides a great vista of New York City.
 So whenever I worked on my laptop for hours on end and needed a quick break to rest my eyes, I would sit back and take a look at the skyline.

 What did you like best about student life at NYU?